Akuli/jou/doc/compiler_internals/uvg.md

 For example, a variable with status `{undefined, points to foo}` is either undefined or `&foo` depending on some `if` statement or loop or other control flow thing.

+In UVG, branching and loops are handled just like in LLVM.
+UVG instructions are placed into **blocks**.
+The end of the block is a **terminator**, which can be:
+- jump to another block
+- branch: jump to one of two blocks depending on some value
+- return from function
+- unreachable: the end of the block will never run for some reason.

 The statuses are figured out block by block.
 The compiler internally stores the status of each variable at the end of each block in UVG.